LeoHsuProgrammingLab/2023-Fall-Cloud_Native_Application_Development_Group11/README.md

 yarn server
 ```

-Use curl command to test our server.
+Use the curl command to test our server.
 Ex:
 ```bash=
 curl http://127.0.0.1:4000